 It's an interesting adventure I'm taking and really looking forward to bringing in variety of other electronics and services in the near future," he said.

-Jumia Market is part of Africa Internet Holding (AIG).
+Jumia is part of Africa Internet Holding (AIG).
 AIG introduces and accelerates the online shift in Africa – for its people and its culture.
-AIG has built up multiple web companies including: Jumia Market, Zando, Jumia Market, Hellofood, Lamudi, Carmudi, Jovago and Easy Taxi.
+AIG has built up multiple web companies including: Jumia, Zando, Jumia, Hellofood, Lamudi, Carmudi, Jovago and Easy Taxi.